Narotam-Mishra/react-native-learning/ReadMe.txt

 - `onPressOut` is called when the press gester is deactivated

 # After triggering `onPressIn` the user removes their finger triggering `onPressOut` which is followed by `onPress` however if the user keeps their finger pressed for more than 500 milliseconds after `onpressIn`, `onLonPress` is triggered followed by `onpressOut`

+## Lec 14 - Modal (6:39)

+# Modal is a screen that overlays the app content to provide important information or prompt the user for a decision.
+Since they are purposefully interruptive make sure we use them only when necessary.

+# Example - Let us learn how to show and hide a model on press of a button

+# By default, Modal is always visible, we need to control its visibility based on user interaction.
+To achieve this, we require a state variable,

+# `visible` - it is boolean prop which is used to set visibility of the modal,

+# `onRequestClose` - another prop on modal which is used close the modal.
+It is triggered when the user presses the back button on Android or dismiss the Modal with gester on iOS.

+# `animationType` :- this prop is used to open modal with animation.
+Bydefault it's value is none.
+Other values that we can assign to this prop are 1). `slide`, 2). `fade`

+# `presentationStyle` - this prop deals with presentation style of the modal.Bydefault it's value is `fullScreen`.
+Other values that we can assign to this prop are 1). `formSheet`, 2). `pageSheet`.

+# `formSheet` also provides a similar UI but they differ on larger iOS devices. `formSheet` is narrow where as `pageSheet` is wider.

+# Note - `presentationStyle` prop only affects iOS and not Android.

+# Modal component in react native allow us to present important information or prompt user decisions.